humaidq/huma.id/content/projects/_index.md

   - /p
 ---

-Here is a list of (mostly) open-source projects that I have worked on.
-Each project has descriptions and usage information.
+Here is a list of some of the projects I have worked on.
+Most of them are links to project page on GitHub.